shvms/MiniJava/README.md

 # MiniJava Compiler
 Follows the book *Modern Compiler Implementation in Java, 2e*.

-Each module represents different part of the compiler except the *Intro* part, which covers the basic structure of a *Single Line Program Interpreter*.
+Each module represents different part of the compiler for the language *MiniJava* except the *Intro* part, which covers the basic structure of a
+*Single Line Program Interpreter*.

 ## Modules
-*TBD*
+- [x] Introduction - Single Line Program Interpreter
+- [x] Lexer
+- [x] Parser